Andrew-Jones657/andrew-jones657.github.io/Missouri_Redistricting_2022.md

 </div>

 <figure>
-<figcaption> <em> Missouri's seventh congressional district steadfast population gain and location in southwest Missouri makes redistricting straightforward. </em></figcaption>
+<figcaption> <em> The location of Missouri's seventh congressional district in the southwest corner and the district's steady population growth
+means it experiences few changes during congressional redistricting.  </em></figcaption>
 </figure> <br>

-<p> <em> Safe Districts </em> refers to districts that have a strong partisan lean.
-These districts tend to keep congressional election results consistent.  </p> <br>
+<p> <em> Safe Districts </em> have a strong partisan lean.
+These districts usually have predictable general elections.  </p> <br>

 <figure>
 <img src="https://i.imgur.com/ZLNPwCt.jpeg" class="center" style="width:625px">
 <figcaption> <em> Missouri's congressional districts tend to have predictable general election results. </em></figcaption>
 </figure> <br>

-<p> <em> Competitive or Proportional Districts </em> are the opposite of safe districts as they tend to have moderate partisan leans.
-Competitive districts, as the name suggests, are congressional districts drawn as close to 50/50 partisan values as possible.
+<p> <em> Competitive or Proportional Districts </em>tend to have moderate partisan leans.
+Competitive districts, as the name suggests, are congressional districts drawn to be as competitive as possible.
 Proportional districts are districts drawn to reflect the margins of statewide elections.  </p> <br>

 <figure>
 <img src="https://i.imgur.com/5bFZs0t.jpeg" class="center" style="width:625px">
-<figcaption> <em> Michigan's congressional districts, drawn by an indepedent commission, tend to be more proportional to the states overall election results. </em> </figcaption>
+<figcaption> <em> Michigan's congressional districts, drawn by an indepedent commission, tend to be proportional to the states overall election results. </em> </figcaption>
 </figure> <br>

-<p7> Considering all the criteria and requirements for redistricting, one quickly finds that that it is impossible to create a map incorporating all the criteria.
-Some of these criteria, such as competitiveness and safe districts, outright contradict one another.
-Typically, whatever entity draws the congressional districts will focus on a few of these criteria during the mapmaking process.  </p7> <br>
+<p7> These criteria and provisions are an example of what is considered during congressional redistricting and perhaps showcase the
+complexity of the process.
+Naturally, statutory and constitutional provisions will dictate what guidelines are incorporated during the map drawing process.   </p7> <br>

-<p> Shifting focus over specififcally to Missouri, the previous 2012 cycle provides a good deal of context as to how congressional districts are modified under a Republican supermajority. </p> <br>
+<p> Shifting focus over to Missouri, the 2011 cycle provides a good deal of context as to how
+congressional districts were previously redistricted.  </p> <br>

 <h3 class="center"> Missouri's 2011 Redistricting Cycle </h3>
 <figure>